 Amy Woodward is a photographic artist currently living and working on Kabi Kabi/Gubbi Gubbi Country (Sunshine Coast) Australia.

 Intrigued by the quiet magnificence, fragility and fleeting nature of everyday life - and even moreso since birthing her first child - Amy approaches her practice with a deep sensitivity and reverence for all stages of life, but pays particular attention to the early motherhood experience and the whirring visual hum of domesticity.
-Using an honest and intimate storytelling approach, Amy works with a mixture of digital, medium format and 35mm film, creating imagery that is both deeply personal and visually arresting.
+Using an honest and intimate storytelling approach, Amy works with a mixture of digital, medium format and 35mm film.

-Born in country Victoria on Pangerang Country, Amy was drawn to the medium of photography from an early age as a way to catalogue the constant changes around her.
+Born in country Victoria on Pangerang Country, she was drawn to the medium of photography from an early age as a way to catalogue the constant changes around her.
 Moving houses, schools and states was a regular occurrence during her childhood.
-In her early teens, she began shooting using a documentary approach on 35mm film, before moving to Melbourne to study her BA Photography at RMIT, graduating in 2016.
+In her mid teens, she began shooting street and documentary work, before moving to Melbourne to study her BA Photography at RMIT, graduating in 2016.

 Awards and Exhibitions